The Wall Around the World

 "The Wall Around the World" is a science fiction short story by American writer Theodore Cogswell.
 It was first published in the magazine Beyond Fantasy Fiction in 1953 and provided the title for Cogswell's first short fiction collection, published in 1962.
-It is set in a world where magic is taken for granted and technology is banned.
+It is set in a world where magic is taken for granted and technology is banned and feared.

 Plot summary

-13-year-old Porgie Mills, an orphan raised by his aunt and uncle, is fascinated by the impassable "wall around the world".
+Thirteen-year-old Porgie Mills, an orphan raised by his aunt and uncle, is fascinated by the impassable "wall around the world".
 It is a barrier higher than any broomstick can fly.
 His obsession distracts him from his schoolwork in magic.
 No amount of discipline can diminish the boy's interest.
 His schoolteacher, Mr Wickens, warns Porgie not to follow in the footsteps of his father, who dabbled in forbidden technology until the dreaded "Black Man" took him away.
 Porgie, inspired by a sketch by his father, builds a crude glider in secret.

 On his 14th birthday, Porgie launches his contraption.
-He uses his broomstick for additional lift.
+He uses his broomstick to provide additional lift.
 While aloft, Porgie spots his bullying cousin "Bull Pup" flying below and takes the opportunity to taunt him.
 An aerial fight ensues and Porgie's glider gets damaged.

-Porgie now sets his sights on the Wall.
-His broomstick stops working, but Porgie pilots his glider upward until he reaches the wall's top, just before his glider breaks up.
-Atop the wall, he sees the Black Man flying toward him.
+With his foe defeated, Porgie sets his sights on the Wall.
+Eventually his broomstick stops working, but Porgie manages to use updrafts to keep his glider rising until he reaches the Wall's top, just before his glider breaks up.
+Atop the Wall, he sees the Black Man flying toward him.
 He panics and falls off the Wall.
 He is caught by the Black Man, who reveals himself as Wickens.
-The schoolteacher tells Porgie the truth: the world outside Porgie's home town is based on technology and lacking in magic.
-The Wall was built, and people put inside it, in order to develop their psychic abilities.
+The schoolteacher tells Porgie the truth: the world outside is based on technology and lacking in magic.
+The Wall was built and people put inside in order to develop their psychic abilities.
 Wickens takes Porgie to be reunited with his father.

+Reception

+It was nominated for the 1953 Retro-Hugo Award for Best Novelette.
+A 62nd World Science Fiction Convention (Noreascon 4) article praised the story: